hanjinda/PythonDedupIcon/README.md

 - De-dupcate Icon in python
 - the only file: dedup_icon.py
 - the initial testing file: dedupIcon.py
-- you need additional database.py, config.json, which will not provided
+- you need to modify additional database.py and config.json, which will not provided in public